bytemuck/famines/README.md

-# emu6502
+# famiNES
-This is a 6502 emulator.
+This is a NES emulator.

-Every instructions are implemented and tested.